BKR or EVR: What Does a Mortgage Lender Really See?

 • necessity of continuation

-Step 3: Action toward the bank or credit provider
+Step 3: Action towards the bank or lender

 Depending on the situation: